13 Great Mobile Marketing Tools You Need

 And they have (drumroll…) mobile apps on iOS and Android!
 You can get notifications on your phone or tablet with updates or reminders, and continue to manage projects when you’re not in front of your computer.

 Our team is a huge fan of #Slack.
 It was recently revealed that Slack stands for “Searchable Log of All Conversation and Knowledge”, and it is the jack-of-all-trades when it comes to office communication.
 You can easily share files, pdfs, images, spreadsheets, and YouTube videos with your co-workers through direct messages, private channels, or open channels.
-As the name suggests, all of it is accessible through a search—and you can connect various tools to Slack to receive notifications directly within it.
+As the name suggests, all of it is accessible through a search—and you can connect all of your important tools, apps, and platforms to Slack to receive notifications directly within it.

 Best of all?
 They have a great mobile application for android and iOS.
 Instead of searching through your email or logging into a ton of different platforms you can now just log into your slack account and have everything you need at your fingertips.